feridsource/Note-Keeper/README.md

 ## Privacy Policy

 ### What information do you collect?
-The notes are collected on Firebase.
-The user is able to delete his or her own notes.
+Only the notes that are written by the user himself/herself in the Note Keeper application are collected on Firebase.
+The user is able to delete his or her own notes at any time he or she desires.

 ### How do you use the information?
 The collected notes are shown to the relevant user (the owner of the notes) back.